-- necessary to make the proposed development acceptable in planning terms - serve a planning purpose and, where it is possible to identify infrastructure provision requirements in advance, should relate to development plans

-- relate to the proposed development either as a direct consequence of the development or arising from the cumulative impact of development in the area - fairly and reasonably relate in scale and kind to the proposed development - be reasonable in all other respects
+- serve a planning purpose and, where it is possible to identify infrastructure provision requirements in advance, should relate to development plans - relate to the proposed development either as a direct consequence of the development or arising from the cumulative impact of development in the area - fairly and reasonably relate in scale and kind to the proposed development - be reasonable in all other respects

 The LDP sets out in its policies what is expected on site as part of development in order to ensure high quality new development across East Dunbartonshire.
 For some developments there may be requirements, either delivered on site or off site, which require the use of a developer contribution, including a planning obligation.
 LDP Policy 24 Developer Contributions sets out what types of development requires developer contributions and when different types of contribution are required.
 Other policies also identify what is required to ensure different types of development do not have an unacceptable impact on land use, the environment and infrastructure.
-This includes sustainable transport infrastructure, affordable housing, green infrastructure such as open space/ green network and school facilities.
+This includes sustainable transport infrastructure, affordable housing, green infrastructure such as open space/ green network, schools and primary healthcare facilities.